milkaotieno/Dictionary-App/README.md

-# MyFitness App
+# Dictionary App

 # Description
-* MyFitness is an android app that tracks people's fitness and advices them how to keep fit.
+* An app that reduces the need to carry physical dictionaries by providing a dictionary that is accessible from the phone.

 ## Authors
 By:-